Winis04/STUPS-Toolbox-2.0/README.md

 How to use this program
 ==============

-You can start this program by calling the .jar.
+You can start this program by starting the .jar.
 View all command by calling *help*.
 Start the gui by calling *gui* exit the programm by calling *exit*